TariqAHassan/alsek/docs/guided_tour.md

     return int(n * (n + 1) / 2)
 ```

-Finally, we can `result_pool` to iterate over message
+Finally, we can use the `istream()` method of `result_pool` to
-results as they become available.
+iterate over message results as they become available.

 ```python
 for message, result in result_pool.istream(